-Homemade Refried Beans.
-These are so easy it’s almost ridiculous that they sell it in a can.
+This Mexican refried beans recipe is so easy it’s almost ridiculous that they sell it in a can.
 If you are heating them up for dip then you are going to dirty a pot anyway, why not just make your own version?
 This way you can tailor your spices and have control over the quality of your ingredients.

 Be super economical and soak your own beans, or, be lazy like me and buy them. 😉

-As per usual, there was garlic. 😉
+As per usual, there is garlic added too. 😉

 Or is it deliciousa?
 Well, how about yummy?
 That works.